What is Customer Effort Score?

 A customer concentrates as they use a large touchscreen display to make a purchase in-store, to illustrate the concept of customer efforts score

 CES often stands alongside other customer satisfaction metrics like Net Promoter Score (NPS) and Customer Satisfaction Score (CSAT).
 NPS gauges customer loyalty by asking how likely they are to recommend your company, while CSAT measures satisfaction with a specific interaction or service.
 However, CES distinguishes itself by focusing on interaction ease, a critical element in customer retention.
+Like CSAT, CES offers a moment-in-time snapshot of customer experience, making it most useful when combined with broader metrics.

-Historical background and development of CES
+Historical Background and Development of CES

 CES emerged from research by the Corporate Executive Board (CEB) in the late 2000s.
 Their studies found that customers were likelier to remain loyal if they experienced minimal effort during interactions.
 This marked a shift from traditional customer delight strategies, emphasising the importance of reducing friction and simplifying customer experiences.